-With all this in mind, it’s critical to work only with reputable payment processors like eMerchantBroker.com to get approved for payment processing.
-If you’re interested in Real Time Payments, just turn to EMB.
+With all this in mind, it’s critical to work only with reputable real time payment processing companies like eMerchantBroker.com to get approved for payment processing.
+If you’re interested in Real Time Payment Processing, just turn to EMB.
 EMB is voted the #1 high risk processor in the US and is also a respectable alternative online lender.
 EMB carries an A+ rating with the BBB and an A rating with Card Payment Options.

 RTP operates in the background.
 It supports a financial institution’s customer-facing systems for bill payment, cash management, P2P, and emergency disbursements.
 Companies can use messages like Request for Payment, Payment Confirmation, Request for Additional Information, and Remittance Detail in different ways.
 As a result, they’ll be able to develop innovative and frictionless customer-facing methods.